Recently I saw a post addressing research on a 5-stage agile maturity model with stages something like this:

 This 5-stage model parallels organizational evolution to human development.
 The parallel may not hold up under scrutiny.

-Beware of 5-stage models.
+Still, beware of 5-stage models.
 First of all, they descended from manufacturing models, which have some touchpoints with product development but also some significant differences in viewing the problem space.
 The 5 stages are possibly a cognitive carry-over from things other than business reality.
-(Phil Crosby’s book “Quality is Free” was my first exposure to a 5-stage model.
-His work was based on predecessor models.)

-But we aren't growing a baby, we are evolving an organization, often made up of thousands of individuals.
-Some trends may evolve along maturity bands, but more often than not there will be wide variability from group to group. from location to location.
-A common disaster is when organizations try to force evolution along maturity bands, and wind up killing off all innovation in those groups who are ahead of the pack.
+We aren't growing a baby.
+We are evolving an organization, often made up of thousands of individuals.
+Some trends may evolve along maturity bands.
+More often there will be wide variability from group to group and from location to location.
+A common disaster occurs when organizations try to force evolution along maturity bands, and end up killing off innovation, most tragically in high-performing teams who are ahead of the pack.

-A variation is breaking up those successful groups and planting their people among lower performing teams, in order to seed higher performance.
+A variation of this tragedy is breaking up those successful groups and planting their people among lower performing teams, in order to seed higher performance.
 Typically this results in demotivation.
 People miss their high-performing groups and are not organizational change zealots or experts.
 They mentally "check out."
+It also can be an excuse for continuing the practice of poaching highly talented people.

-The big risk is assuming a five-stage model is correct, and then falling into selection bias: keeping all data that seems to support that premise.
+A common risk is in assuming a five-stage model must be correct, then falling into selection bias: demanding that all data seeming to support that premise be preserved.
 The follow-on risk is trying to conform the organization to that model, rather than using the model as a starting place to learn about the organization and refine the model.
-A tertiary risk is assuming statistical validity for the model, and then imposing it on other parts of the enterprise or on other organizations.